stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

   resources (volume or number of files) that a user is allowed to use.
 That limit can never be exceeded.

+Note that to make things easier, soft and hard quotas are set to the same value on Sherlock.
+This practically disables the soft quota behavior, which has proven confusing.

 ### Expiration policy

 !!!
-Warning
+Danger "Inactive files are automatically purged"

-    Files not modified in over 6 months will be automatically deleted
+    Files that are **not modified in the last 6 months** will be automatically deleted from the filesystem.

 To manage available space and maintain optimal performance for all jobs, all files on `$SCRATCH` are subject to automatic purges.
+Meaning that after a period of inactivity, files that are not used anymore will be automatically deleted from the filesystem.

-Files whose contents have not been modified in the previous 6 months will be automatically deleted.
+File activity is defined based on the last time a file's contents (the actual data in the file) have been modified.
+Meaning that **files whose contents have not been modified in the previous 6 months will be automatically deleted.**

+Each time a file's contents are modified, the expiration countdown is reset, and the file gets another 6-month of lifetime.

+!!! important "Metadata changes don't qualify as an update"

+    Modifying a file's contents is the only way to reset the expiration countdown and extend the file's lifetime on the filesystem.

+    Metadata modifications such as: reading the file, renaming it, moving it to a different directory, changing its permissions or its ownership, "touching" it to update its last modification or access times, won't have any effect on the purge countdown.

+Purges are based on an internal filesystem property that reflects the last date a file's data has been modified, and which is unfortunately not readily accessible by users.

+Please note that tools like `ls` will only display the date of the last metadata[^metadata] modification for a file, which is not necessarily relevant to determine a file's eligibility for deletion.
+For instance, using the `touch` command on a file to update its last modification date will only update the metadata, not the data, and as such, will not reset the purge countdown timer.

-For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically deleted on August 1st.
+Filesystem purges are a continuous process: they don't run at particular times, but are carried out in a permanent background fashion.
+Files are not necessarily deleted right away when they become eligible for deletion.
+For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically become eligible for deletion on August 1st, and can be deleted anytime after this date.

-Please note that reading a file does not qualify as a modification.
+Empty directories that would remain after all their files have been purged are are not automatically deleted, because user workflows may rely on and require specific directory trees to be present.
+And there's no good way to distinguish between a directory created empty intentionally, and a directory emptied by automatic purges.

 -----